anth-volk/anth-volk/README.md

 <h2>Other Programming Experience</h2>

 **STEREO 8s** ([Netlify live link](https://tinyurl.com/bdfdpmsf), [GitHub](https://tinyurl.com/bdvm5f6a))
+_Please note that this app's back end service scales down when inactive, and may be slow when first visited_
 - Full-stack CRUD web application with RESTful API using Node/Express, SQL, and React
 - Application consumes the Spotify API and connects with the Spotify SDK to allow users to create virtual 8-track "cartridges"
 - Employs custom authentication flow built around short-term JWTs and token refreshing to diminish XSS attack risks